panicoenlaxbox/ADO2Hugo/README.md

 The program uses the Azure DevOps API to iterate over an organization's projects and, in accordance with Hugo's folder structure, exports all wiki pages with their corresponding attachments.

 I have used [Geekdoc theme](https://themes.gohugo.io/hugo-geekdoc/).

+You will have to supply, both, an organization name and a PAT (Personal Access Token) like environment variables.

+By default, all projects are included, but you can choose only one using the `project_name` parameter in `main` function.